buche/leaflet-openweathermap/README.md

 Feel free to flattr me if you like it: [![alttext](http://api.flattr.com/button/flattr-badge-large.png)](http://flattr.com/thing/1193685/)

+## Demo

+An example map using many features of this library can be seen here: http://map.comlu.com/openweathermap/ Its "Wind Rose" overlay is a complex example of a user defined marker to give you an idea what can be achieved by user defined functions for markers.

 ## License

 This code is licensed under [CC0](http://creativecommons.org/publicdomain/zero/1.0/ "Creative Commons Zero - Public Domain").